-We have audited the financial report of Variety Queensland Incorporated (the registered entity), which comprises the statement of financial position as at 30 September 2021, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the statement by members of the committee of management.
+We have audited the financial report of Variety Queensland Incorporated (the registered entity), which comprises the statement of financial position as at 30 September 2022, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the responsible entities' declaration.

-In our opinion the accompanying financial report of Variety Queensland Incorporated, is in accordance with Associations Incorporation Act 1981 and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion the accompanying financial report of Variety Queensland Incorporated, is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (i) Giving a true and fair view of the registered entity's financial position as at 30 September 2021 and of its financial performance for the year then ended; and - (ii) Complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) Giving a true and fair view of the registered entity's financial position as at 30 September 2022 and of its financial performance for the year then ended; and - (ii) Complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.